grpc/proposal/A16-tcp-user-timeout.md

 Even by doing one of the two currently known solutions, the issue mentioned in #15871 would still remain, since we require sending the HTTP2 GOAWAY frame before closing the connection in certain scenarios.

-Other than solving the two described issues, TCP_USER_TIMEOUT would also provide a fairly reliable way to detect TCP connection breakage without any additional cost.
+Other than solving the two described issues, TCP_USER_TIMEOUT would also provide a fairly reliable way to detect TCP connection breakage without any additional cost, or need to introduce another configurable option.

 ## Implementation

 C-Core - [#16419](https://github.com/grpc/grpc/issues/16419) sets the TCP_USER_TIMEOUT socket option.
-The same pull request will be modified to add the new channel argument too.
-A new channel argument, GRPC_ARG_TCP_USER_TIMEOUT_MS will be introduced to configure the value.
-The channel argument value will be forwarded as the socket option value.

 JAVA - For JAVA, the OkHttp library we use does not support setting such an option.
 Netty with NIO also does not support this.
 Netty with epoll/kqueue allows setting this option and the user is already capable of configuring this.